 On May 24, 2012, HMS Income LLC entered into the Credit Facility, and the Company thereafter became the borrower under the Credit Facility as a result of the Merger Transaction.
-As of December 31, 2012, we had \$7.0 million in borrowings outstanding under the Credit Facility.
+As of December 31, 2013, we had \$14 million in borrowings outstanding under the Credit Facility.
 The Credit Facility has an accordion provision allowing increases in borrowing of up to \$60 million, for a total facility of up to \$75 million, subject to certain conditions.
-The maturity date of the Credit Facility is May 24, 2015, and the Company has two, one-year extension options.
+The maturity date of the Credit Facility is May 24, 2015, and the Company has two, one-year extension options, subject to lender approval.

 There can be no guarantee that we will be able to expand, extend or replace the Credit Facility on terms that are favorable to us, if at all.
 Our ability to expand the Credit Facility, and to obtain replacement financing at the time of maturity, will be constrained by then-current economic conditions affecting the credit markets.
-Additionally, in March of 2012, the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency (the "Agencies") jointly proposed new guidelines for leveraged lending transactions conducted by regulated financial institutions (the "Proposed Leveraged Lending Guidelines").
-If the Proposed Leveraged Lending Guidelines are adopted as proposed, heightened regulatory requirements may be imposed on banks and other financial institutions when they make loans or provide other financing to a BDC, which may make financing more expensive and less available to BDCs.
+Additionally, in March of 2012, the Board of Governors of the Federal Reserve System, the Federal Deposit Insurance Corporation, and the Office of the Comptroller of the Currency (the "Agencies") jointly issued final guidelines on leveraged lending transactions conducted by regulated financial institutions (the "Leveraged Lending Guidance").
+The Leveraged Lending Guidance outlines for Agency-supervised institutions high-level principles related to safe-and-sound leveraged lending and contains the Agencies' minimum expectations for a risk management framework that financial institutions should have in place.
+The Leveraged Lending Guidance provides only common definitions of leveraged lending and directs financial institutions to define leveraged lending in their internal policies.
+Therefore, banks or other financial institutions that provide financing to a BDC could determine that such financing constitutes leveraged lending under their leveraged lending policies.
+This would impose heightened regulatory requirements on such banks and other financial institutions when they make loans or provide other financing to a BDC, which may make financing more expensive and less available to BDCs.
 In the event that we are not able to maintain the Credit Facility, or to expand, extend or refinance the Credit Facility, this could have a material adverse effect on our liquidity and ability to fund new investments, our ability to make distributions to our stockholders and our ability to qualify as a RIC under the Code.